Selling products and services

 ICT Common Capability contracts contain the Authorised Party provision unlike all-of-government and Syndicated Contracts.

-DIA and MBIE have Functional Leadership roles in different areas.
+DIA and MBIE have system leadership roles in different areas.

 MBIE’s role is to lead an all-of-government approach for procurement.

-DIA is tasked with ICT Functional Leadership, which means:
+DIA is tasked with ICT system leadership, which means:

 - setting policy, direction and standards for government ICT

 - improving ICT investment system-wide